 “What?”
 He yelped.
 “Why ever do I have to do that?“

 “Explaining it would go right over your fifteen-thousand-year-old little head.”
 She dismissed the thought with a wave of her hand.
-“Now remember if you or your brother sees me in your dreams tonight, you must remember to repeat these words.”
-She raised Daniel’s arm and snatched the pen from his messenger bag.
+“Now remember if either you or your brother spots me in your dreams tonight, you must remember to repeat these words,” She raised Daniel’s arm and snatched the pen from his messenger bag.
 Rolling up his plaid checked shirt, she wrote the words Felite Ara Finis Staros on his wrist.
 Daniel repeated it back, confused as ever.

 “Yes very good.
 You’re a good reader.”

 Daniel rolled his eyes.
-“Okay so if Brandon or I see you in our dreams tonight, we must say this?”
-He realized just how insane (and naive) he sounded.
+“Okay so if Bradley or I see you in our dreams tonight, we must say this?”
+He realized just how insane (and naïve) he sounded.

 She smiled for the first time.
 It was gorgeous.
 “Yes.
 Now promise me you’ll do all that I asked of you, tonight.”